Smart Choices and the Selection Monad: A general language with algebraic operations

 There is a useful substitution lemma.
-Given any effect value $E\type b$, a nonempty finite set $u \subseteq \Con_b$ that includes all the constants of type $b$ in $E$, and a function $g$ from $u$ to programs of type $b'$, define $E[g]\type b'$, the substitution $g$ of programs for constants, homomorphically by:
+Given any effect value $E\type b$, a nonempty finite set $u \subseteq \Con_b$ that includes all the constants of type $b$ in $E$, and a function $g$ from $u$ to programs of type $b'$, $E[g]\type b'$, the substitution $g$ of programs for constants, is defined homomorphically by:

 Let $c_1,\ldots,c_n$ enumerate $u$ (the order does not matter) and define $\myF_g\type b \rightarrow b'$ to be